aallan/pico-lorawan-circuitpython/README.md

 # Raspberry Pi Pico and LoRaWAN from CircuitPython

-Enable LoRaWAN communications on your [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) or any RP2040-based board using [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico/) and the Adafruit [TinyLoRa](https://github.com/adafruit/TinyLoRa) library.
+Enable LoRaWAN communications on your [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/) or any RP2040-based board using [CircuitPython](https://circuitpython.org/board/raspberry_pi_pico/) and the Adafruit [TinyLoRa](https://github.com/adafruit/Adafruit_CircuitPython_TinyLoRa) library.

+## Wiring the RFM9x Radio Module

 ![Wiring diagram](/images/pico-and-rfm9x.png)

+The mapping between the pins on the breakout board and your Pico should be as follows:

 Pico | RP2040 | SX1276 Module | RFM95W Breakout
 ------------ | ------------- | ------------ | -------------